ziutek/emgo/README.md

 	cd $EGPATH/src/stm32/examples/nucleo-f411re/blinky
     ../build.sh

-First compilation may take some time because `egc` must process all required libraries and runtime.
-If everything went well you obtain `cortexm4.elf` binary.
+First compilation may take some time because egc must process all required libraries and runtime.
+If everything went well you obtain cortexm4.elf binary file.

 Compilation can produce two kind of binaries: binaries that should be loaded to RAM or to Flash of your MCU.